aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 He tried to kiss her in the elevator.

+She pushed him back.
 "No. Remember this is purely a business transaction.
 Don't get all touchy-feely on me."

-In the room, she had him turn the lights out and raise the shades so she could admire the view.
+In the room, she had him turn the lights out and raise the shades so she could admire the lights of the city.
 Then she went into the bathroom and started running the water in the shower.
 She left the door open.
 She undressed and stepped into the shower.

-She called to him, "What are you waiting for now, are you going to join me?"
+She called to him, "what are you waiting for, are you going to join me or not?"

 He was in the shower with her in a matter of a minute.